Advertisement

 Young woman unpacking healthy groceries.

 There is no cure for lupus, but the condition can be managed with treatment.
-Treatment often involves avoiding things that make symptoms worse, as well as medications that ease symptoms and control disease activity.
-Focusing on overall health is also an important aspect of treatment.
+Treatment often involves avoiding things that make symptoms worse.
+It can also involve medications that ease symptoms and control disease activity.
+Focusing on overall health is an important part of treatment, as well.

 Lupus and nutrition

-There is no specific “lupus diet” that can control and manage the disease, but nutrition should be a focus of treatment.
-Depending on the way that lupus can impact the body—and the medications being used to treat lupus—people with lupus may have additional nutritional needs or restrictions.
-Because everyone’s health is different, and lupus affects different people in different ways, your best source of information about your specific nutritional needs is your healthcare providers.
+There is no specific diet for lupus that can control and manage the disease, but nutrition should be a focus of treatment.
+Depending on how lupus affects the body—and the medications being used for treatment—people with lupus may have additional nutritional needs or restrictions.
+Because everyone’s health is different, and lupus affects different people in different ways, your best source of information about your specific nutritional needs is your healthcare team.

 People with lupus are advised to follow a diet that promotes overall health.
-A diet should consist of plenty of fresh fruits and veggies, whole grains, and lean proteins.
-People with lupus are also advised to avoid and limit their consumption of processed foods, alcohol, and foods and beverages that contain saturated and trans fats, high amounts of sodium, and high amounts of sugar.
+This diet should consist of plenty of fresh fruits and veggies, whole grains, and lean proteins.
+It's also recommended that people with lupus avoid or limit consumption of processed foods, alcohol, and foods and beverages that contain unhealthy fats, processed foods, sodium, and alcohol.

 Additionally, there are some specific foods that people with lupus are advised to avoid.

 Alfalfa is a flowering legume plant.
 Immature alfalfa sprouts and supplements made from alfalfa plants are touted for their nutrient content and health benefits.
-Consuming alfalfa sprouts, seeds, and/or supplements has been associated with lupus flares.
+Consuming alfalfa sprouts, seeds, and supplements have been associated with lupus flares.
 This is believed to be caused by an amino acid (L-canavanine) contained in the seeds and sprouts of alfalfa plants.
 This amino acid boosts immune system activity.
-This amino acid is also found in mung bean, another legume.
+This amino acid is also found in the mung bean, another legume.

 Do not take herbal or nutritional supplements without consulting your healthcare provider.
 Too much of specific vitamins and nutrients can stimulate disease activity and put a person with lupus at a greater risk of complications.